 “Nor do I find credible evidence in the material that I have read concerning him, either in the public record or in private correspondence.
 As far as I can determine, he is a relatively apolitical liberal of some sort.”

-I support Chomsky wholeheartedly here, for ideas should be refuted and rejected by counterarguments, empirical evidence and intellectual honesty, not by harassing the person perpetuating those ideas.
+I support Chomsky wholeheartedly here, for ideas should be refuted and rejected by counterarguments, empirical evidence, and intellectual honesty, not by harassing the person perpetuating those ideas.

 Yet ever since World War II, the West has been inundated by ideological principles which stifle serious historical projects.
-If you want to disprove what your opponent is saying, all you have to do now is produce ad hominem attack.
+If you want to disprove what your opponent is saying, all you have to do now is produce an ad hominem attack.
 French historian Valerie Igounet declared that Faurisson was an “anti-Semitic forger” who “lusted after scandal.”
 And that settles the issue altogether!

 In any event, Faurisson was not a violent man, even though he was beaten by a group called Sons of Jewish Memory way back in 1989.
-If conformist historians want us to take them seriously, then they need to stop producing ad hominem attack on Faurisson and others and start responding to the serious issues.
+If conformist historians want us to take them seriously, then they need to stop producing ad hominem attacks on Faurisson and others and start responding to the serious issues.

 Fredrick Toben: On Monday, 22 October 2018, the following message from France landed in my email box: